pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

    2. Non SCIM action

 ### Client Applications gets directory Services
-Client App gets from device manager information about all devices and its attributes from their environments Client App does the operation of downloading the full list of devices typically every day in non working hours, optionally with on-demand sync
-SCIM clients should only be able to access to devices that they manage
+The client application retrieves information about all devices and their attributes from the Device Manager for their environments.
+The client application typically downloads the full list of devices daily during non-working hours, with an optional on-demand sync.
+SCIM clients should only be able to access the devices that they manage.
 ~~~~~~~~
 Device Manager                Client App        Commissioner Tool
 +--------+                +---------------+    (2)   +----+